 What Is Asset Location?

 The idea of asset location is a strategy of matching the type of investment with the best type of account for the purpose of minimizing taxes.
-The placement, in terms of which account, taxable or tax-advantaged, is an important investing decision that has significant impact on an investor's taxes and thus the net return after taxes.
+The placement, in terms of which account, taxable or tax-advantaged, is an important investment decision that has a significant impact on an investor's taxes and thus the net return after taxes.
 Asset location is just as important as asset allocation!

 Many investors have two basic types of investment accounts: 1) A regular brokerage account that can either be individual or joint and 2) A tax-deferred account, such as an IRA or 401(k).
 Many of these same investors have never given any thought as to what investment types are best to place in these accounts.

 Remember that investments held in a brokerage account are taxed on capital gains and on interest income (dividends).
 For example, if you sell a mutual fund at a price (NAV) higher than the price you purchased it, you will have a capital gain for which you will owe a tax.
-Also, any interest income (dividends) earned on investments in a brokerage account is taxed as ordinary income, just as if are when receiving pay from an employer.
+Also, any interest income (dividends) earned on investments in a brokerage account is taxed as ordinary income, just as if are when receiving payment from an employer.

 Taxation is significantly different in tax-deferred accounts than in brokerage accounts.
 Selling mutual funds in a tax-deferred account, such as an IRA or 401(k), will not generate capital gains taxes.
 In fact, selling funds generates no taxes at all (although other mutual fund fees may apply).
 Also, income from dividends is not taxed in IRAs or 401(k)s until withdrawn at a later time, such as retirement.